Civilization & Human Nature

 -

-When Nudity Becomes Language: Body Grammar and Algorithmic Symbiosis in the Digital Age
+When Nudity Becomes Language: Bodily Grammar and Algorithmic Symbiosis in the Digital Age

-In an era dominated by the attention economy, nudity is no longer merely erotic or provocative, but a linguistic technology and self-preservation strategy selected and amplified by algorithms.
-Bodies become nodes in traffic insurance and data systems.
-Facing standardized body grammar, we must reclaim the right to write and view our own bodies.
+In an age dominated by the attention economy, nudity is no longer merely erotic or provocative; it has become a linguistic technology and self-preservation strategy selected and amplified by algorithms.
+The body is reduced to a node within a system of traffic insurance and data.
+Confronted with a standardized bodily grammar, we must reclaim the right to write and to view the body.

 -